akeneo/pim-api-docs/content/pagination.md

 ```
 :::

+To request pages of all entities exapect products, you can only use the classical method, see [Page type pagination](/documentation.html#page-type) below.

-To request pages, you can use either the classical method or the search after method.
+To request pages of products, you can use either the classical method or the search after method.
 For more details, see below.

 ## Page type

-To use the classical method, you set the `pagination_type` query parameter to `page`.
+This is the classical pagination.
+You cas use it on all resources.
+When you want to use the classical method on products, you set the `pagination_type` query parameter to `page`.

 You will then need to set the `page` query parameter to a page number, the page being the one you want to request.

 ### Example
 #### Request